rijughosh01/developer-social-platform/README.md

 - **Advanced Notifications**: Get notified for mentions, invites, review requests, forks, and more.
 - **Saved Items**: Save posts and projects for later.
 - **Professional Networking**: Earn badges, discover developers, and grow your network.
+- **💬 Discussion Forums**: Create and participate in threaded discussions with categories, tags, voting, and moderation.

 ---